How to set up QA processes from scratch

 Quality Assurance for Software Testing ensures the product is built correctly without too many iterations.
 A worthwhile QA process clearly defines requirements, gives testers a thorough understanding of the features, and gives them a blueprint for how to progress.

 Note that testing should not follow development but should support it.
 Ideally, testing activities should occur in parallel with development – in other words, test code every time it is committed to the repository rather than waiting for the entire website or app to come together.
 In other words, one must execute the QA process in Agile ways.

 One might think, “What is the first step of QA?”
 However, before implementing a QA process, one must understand the stages of a thorough, inclusive Quality Assurance pipeline.

 Stages of the QA Process

 1. Analyze Requirements

-It costs more to fix a bug that has been detected during testing, as compared to just preventing them at the stage of requirements design.
-QA professionals should be involved in the analysis and definition of software requirements, both functional and non-functional.
-QAs must be offered requirements that are consistent, comprehensive, traceable, and clearly marked.
+It costs more to fix a bug that has been detected during testing as compared to just preventing them at the stage of requirements design.
+QA professionals should be involved in analyzing and defining software requirements, both functional and non-functional.
+QAs must be offered consistent, comprehensive, traceable requirements and clearly marked.
 This helps the QA team design tests specifically tailored to the software being tested.

 2. Plan the tests

-The information gained during the requirements analysis phase is used as the basis for planning necessary tests.
-The test plan should comprise the software testing strategy, the scope of testing, the project budget, and establish deadlines.
+The information gained during the requirements analysis phase is used for test planning.
+The test plan should comprise the software testing strategy, the scope of testing, the project budget, and established deadlines.
 It should also outline the types and levels of testing required, methods, and tools for tracking bugs and allocate resources and responsibilities to individual testers.

 3. Design the tests